hwameistor/drbd-adapter/README.md

 `entrypoint.adapter.sh` wraps around the official containerized DRBD kernel module loader script `entry.sh` to achieve the following goals:

 1. Adapt host OS type automatically;
-2. Drop `drbd kernel modules` and `drbd-utils` to the host;
+2. Drop `drbd kernel modules` and `drbd-utils` , kmd-drbd.rpm to the host;
+3. Install drbd using the rpm consistent with the kernel version for RHEL/CentOS hosts;
-3. Use pre-built kernel modules for stock RHEL/CentOS hosts;
+4. If the third step fails, Start use pre-built kernel modules for stock RHEL/CentOS hosts;
+5. If the third step fails,Use dynamically built kernel modules for un-stock RHEL/CentOS hosts；
-4. Use dynamically built kernel modules for un-stock RHEL/CentOS hosts and Ubuntu hosts;
+6. Use dynamically built kernel modules for Ubuntu hosts;
-5. Provide two deployment modes: Job (default) and DaemonSet
+7. Provide two deployment modes: Job (default) and DaemonSet

 ![flowchart](flowchart.drawio.svg)